Peace negotiations in the Russo-Ukrainian war (2022–present): Ukraine peace summit and Zelenskyy's victory plan (June–October 2024)

-Later in June, retired Lieutenant General Keith Kellogg and Frederick H. Fleitz presented former U.S. president and then-presidential candidate Donald Trump a detailed plan to end the war in Ukraine.
-The plan proposes a ceasefire along the current front lines, with the U.S. continuing arms supplies to Ukraine if it agreed to a ceasefire and peace talks, and increasing supplies if Russia refused.
+Later in June, retired Lieutenant General Keith Kellogg and Frederick H. Fleitz presented former US president and then-presidential candidate Donald Trump a detailed plan to end the war in Ukraine.
+The plan proposes a ceasefire along the current front lines, with the US continuing arms supplies to Ukraine if it agreed to a ceasefire and peace talks, and increasing supplies if Russia refused.
 Ukraine would not have to formally cede territory, but Russia would retain de facto control of occupied territories and Ukraine would postpone its plans for NATO membership.
 Kellogg and Fleitz said that the plan was motivated by a concern that the war "has become a war of attrition that's going to kill a whole generation of young men."

+Retired Lieutenant General Keith Kellogg (pictured) and Fred Fleitz presented a detailed plan to end Russia's war in Ukraine.

 On 2 July, Hungarian prime minister Viktor Orbán before proceeding to visit Russia and China on 5 and 8 July, respectively, self-appointing himself a mediator for ending the war.
 In August, Ukraine began an offensive into Russia's Kursk oblast; Ukrainian presidential adviser Mykhailo Podolyak said one of the offensive's goals was to "inflict significant tactical defeats" to "convince the Russian Federation to enter into a fair negotiation process", potentially to exchange Russian territory for Russian-occupied Ukrainian territory in a peace settlement.
 The Kursk offensive disrupted plans for indirect talks in Doha, Qatar, to halt strikes on energy infrastructure in Ukraine and in Russia.
 Both countries reportedly planned to send delegations to talks mediated by Qatari officials, but Russian officials postponed the meeting after Ukraine's offensive.
 Ukrainian officials told The Washington Post that the talks were postponed "due to the situation in the Middle East" but later declined to comment.
 Some officials had hoped the talks could be the first step toward a comprehensive peace deal.
 Putin said one week after the Kursk offensive began that he would not negotiate with Ukraine.